nsfcac/repacss-user-guide/docs/software/containers.md

 # Using Containers on REPACSS

-This guide covers using Apptainer/Singularity containers for running pre-built applications and complex software stacks on REPACSS.
+This guide covers using Apptainer/Singularity containers for running **user-installed** pre-built applications and complex software stacks on REPACSS.

 ## 🎯 When to Use Containers